ZupIT/horusec-platform/README.md

 ```

 After executing the command, the Horusec [image](https://hub.docker.com/r/horuszup/horusec-all-in-one)
 will start to install all dependencies and services.
-After finished it will present the following message
+After finished, the container logs will present the following message
 `HORUSEC WEB IS UP AND CAN BE ACCESSED IN -> http://localhost:8043/auth`.

 After that, the application will be running, with all default values, the latest versions, and